 The goal of vestibular therapy is to retrain your brain using exercises that challenge the vestibular system.
 Doing this will allow your body to adapt and the result will be reduced symptoms.

 The certified vestibular therapist will perform a thorough evaluation including assessment of the vestibular organ, vision, visual motor skills, balance, gait, flexibility, strength and coordination.
+State of the art goggles are used to best diagnose and treat the dysfunction.
 A personalized exercise-based program will be developed based on your evaluation.
 The vestibular therapist will also assess the need for an assistive device.
 Vestibular rehabilitation can range from a few visits to six to eight weeks depending on the condition and the goals of treatment.